lesp/PiconRobotFace/README.md

 A power supply with enough power for the Pi, Motors and McRoboFace An Internet connection to complete the software installation

+## Hardware Installtion
+Attach the Picon Zero to all 40 of the GPIO pins and ensure that the board sits neatly atop of the Raspberry Pi.

 ## Software Installation

 The Picon Zero is an I2C device, so you must ensure that your Raspberry Pi is setup to use I2C and smbus correctly: